stdlib-js/stdlib/README.md

         -   Install [individual packages](#install_individual_packages).
 Installing the entire project is likely unnecessary and will lead to slower installation times.

-    -   I am interested in using a substantial amount of functionality found in a top-level stdlib namespace and don't want to separately install hundreds of individual packages (e.g., if building an on-line calculator application and wanting all of stdlib's math functionality).
+    -   I am interested in using a substantial amount of functionality found in a top-level stdlib namespace and don't want to separately install hundreds of individual packages.

         -   Install one or more top-level [namespaces](#install_namespaces).
 Installing the entire project is likely unnecessary and will lead to slower installation times.
 Installing a top-level namespace is likely to mean installing functionality which will never be used; however, installing a top-level namespace is likely to be easier and less time-consuming than installing many individual packages separately.